-- (d) the appointment of an ad-hoc committee to deal with a specific item of business; - (e) that the Motion now be put. - 5.6.7 No amendment to the Motion shall be admitted if, in the opinion of the Chairman of the meeting, the amendment negates the substance of the Motion.
+- 5.6.5 The mover of a Motion shall have a right of reply at the close of any discussion on the Motion or any amendment thereto. - 5.6.6 When a Motion is under discussion, or immediately prior to discussion, it shall be open to a Director to move: - (a) an amendment to the Motion; - (b) the adjournment of the discussion or meeting; - (c) that the meeting proceed to the next business; - (d) the appointment of an ad-hoc committee to deal with a specific item of business: - (e) that the Motion now be put. - 5.6.7 No amendment to the Motion shall be admitted if, in the opinion of the Chairman of the meeting, the amendment negates the substance of the Motion.